lexibank/mcd/README.md

 If you use these data please cite
 - the original source
   > Byron W. Bender, Ward H. Goodenough, Frederick H. Jackson, Jeffrey C. Marck, Kenneth L. Rehg, Ho-min Sohn, Stephen Trussel, and Judith W. Wang.
 2003.
 Proto-Micronesian Reconstructions—1.
-Oceanic Linguistics Vol. 42, Num.
-1, pp. 1-110
+Oceanic Linguistics Vol. 42(1), 1-110, DOI: 10.2307/3623449
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description